JacobCode/dashboard2.0/README.md

 # Developer Dashboard

-Dashboard for developers who need to keep track of different tasks, important dates, and more!
+Dashboard for developers who need to keep track of different tasks, important dates, upload files, and more!

 ## Run Locally